aula-app/aula-backend/README.md

 ## Development

+### Legacy part of API

-- `./src` contains all PHP source files that are served by Apache2.
+- `./legacy/src` contains all PHP source files that are served by Apache2.
-- `./config` has templates for configuration.
+- `./legacy/config` has templates for configuration.
 You can manually edit them.
+- `./legacy/init` has SQL scripts to init the legacy DB structure, for local development use only.
+- `./legacy/docker-local` is local-only folder bound to Docker volumes storing database and uploaded files.

+### Current API

+We're rewriting parts of existing API into Laravel, following the default Laravel [Directory Structure](https://laravel.com/docs/12.x/structure).

 ## License